-Lauderdale and Colbert counties, in northwest Alabama, are known as The Shoals, and include the cities of Florence, Muscle Shoals, Shef-field and Tuscumbia.
-The counties are located on the beautiful Tennessee River.
+Lauderdale and Colbert counties in northwest Alabama are known as The Shoals — where the cities of Florence, Muscle Shoals, Sheffield and Tuscumbia are nestled along the beautiful Tennessee River.

 Lori Chandler Pruitt is a freelance writer for Business Alabama.
 She lives in Birmingham.